 Find out if you are eligible for PEBB retiree benefits.

 On this page

-You may be eligible to enroll in PEBB plans if you are a retiring employee of a:
+You may be eligible to enroll in PEBB retiree insurance coverage if you are a retiring employee of a:

 - PEBB-participating employer group.